krisshonero/gamezone/README.md

 - React Navigation "npm install react-navigation" then (based on the main page of react navigaton) use "expo install react-native-gesture-handler react-native-reanimated react-native-screens react-native-safe-area-context @react-native-community/masked-view" this will install all the compatible components

-then you have to run "npm install react-navigation-stack"
+then you have to run "npm install react-navigation-stack" and "npm install react-navigation-drawer"

+- adding a left menu with icon and navigation routes